Top 6 Causes of Clicking Noise When Braking

 How Do You Fix a Clicking Noise When Braking?

-Although it's relatively easy to fix a clicking noise, it can be costly to replace the anti-rattle spring.
+Although it's relatively easy to fix a clicking noise, it can be costly depending on the parts:

-However, since the cheap pads are usually made with inferior components, they could become noisy over time.
+Note that cheap brake pads are usually made with inferior components.
+Therefore, they could become noisy over time.
+It may be worth spending more on higher-quality parts and a professional mechanic.

 How To Know Your Brake Is Faulty